-Professional certifications demonstrate a documented level of expertise established according to set standards within a given field.
+Professional certifications demonstrate a documented level of expertise according to set standards within a given field.
 That being the case, perhaps it is time to learn more about the PMP certification offered by the Project Management Institute (PMI), a professional organization dedicated to advancing the field of project management.
 The PMP certification confirms your ability to lead and direct teams as a project manager (PM).

 List Your PM Qualifications